splunk/docker-logging-plugin/README.md

 ### Message formats
-There are three logging plug-in messaging formats set under the optional variable splunk-format:
+There are four logging plug-in messaging formats set under the optional variable splunk-format:

 * inline (this is the default format)
 * json